-• Templates are convenient, but bear in mind that if you use a common template, your résumé will look identical to a number of others.
-Some of them are laughably overused.

-- Use tables to align sections, then hide the borders to create a neat presentation. - Use 10.5-12 point fort for body text.
+- Templates are convenient, but bear in mind that, if you use a common template, your résumé will look identical to a number of others.
+Some of them are laughably overused. - Use tables to align sections, then hide the borders to create a neat presentation. - Use 10.5-12 point font for body text.
 Headings can be as large as 14-16pt.
-Your name can be even larger. - Don't use too many design features; be strategic and consistent in your use of capitalization, bold, italics, and underline. - To create visual groupings of information, always use more space between sections than within a section.
-This way your reader will be able to easily distinguish between the key sections of your résumé and between the items in each section. - Use the same design scheme in your résumé and your cover letter to create coherence.
+Your name can be even larger. - Don't use too many design features; be strategic and consistent in your use of capitalization, bold, italics, underlining, and colour. - To create visual groupings of information, always use more space between sections than within a section.
+This way your reader will be able to easily distinguish between the

-Field-Specific Conventions
+- key sections of your résumé and between the items in each section. - Use the same design scheme in your résumé and your cover letter to maximize coherence and consistency.

+Field-specific conventions

 You may find that there are certain conventions in your field or industry that affect your choices in writing your résumé.
 Length, formality, design, delivery method, and key terms are just some of the factors that may vary across disciplines.
-Ask faculty or professional contacts in your field about employers' expectations and visit the career center at your post-secondary institution or conduct web research to make informed fieldspecific choices.
+As an example, people applying for acting jobs always include a headshot (photograph of their face).
+Ask faculty or professional contacts in your field about employers' expectations and visit the career center at your post-secondary institution or conduct web research to make informed field-specific choices.